amiechen/launch-checklist/README.md

-#Launch Anything Checklist
+# Launch-Anything Checklist

-A collection of checklists before launching each kind of project.
+collection of checklists before launching each kind of project.
 Learn from my mistakes and keep the bar of minimum quality.

 - [Websites](./website.md)
 - Web Apps